fazlulkarimweb/eggboiled/README.md

 4. *npm run webpack-server* - It will start Webpack Dev Server.
 Navigate to localhost:8080
 5. *npm run express* - It will run the express server in case you need it.
 Navigate to localhost:3000

 # Now start creating AMAZING things...

-*Eggboiled is trying to create minimal boilerplate for JS development environment.
-Know us your comment.
+*Eggboiled is trying to create few minimalistic boilerplate for JS development environment.
+Know us your comment.*